atibeigi/Intent-Slot-Filling/README.md

 2. **Decoder-only Models:** Built using **GPT** family models via prompt engineering and generation strategies.

 ---
+> **Note:** Due to file size limits , only a small subset of the dataset has been included in this repository.
+---
 ## 📂 Repository Structure

 - `data/`: Contains dataset files (`en-US.jsonl` and `fa-IR.jsonl`).